JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-28-Todoist-Console-Client.md

 ### Connection

 I have used todoist [Sync API](https://developer.todoist.com/sync/v8/) with python.
-It's quite simeple, all you need to have is your user token.
-Find it in your settings -> integrations -> token.
+It's quite simple, all you need to have is your user token.
+Find it in your settings ⇨ integrations ⇨ token.
 Base on it create client object which will make all magic for you ✨.

 ```python
     from todoist.api import TodoistAPI